hnankam/project-hands-off/packages/shared/lib/db/README.md

 - 🔒 **Type-Safe**: Full TypeScript support with typed interfaces
 - 🚀 **Easy to Use**: Simple API for common database operations

+Additionally, this module includes a non-blocking Web Worker client for high-throughput embeddings storage and native vector search with SurrealDB HNSW indexes.

 ## Installation

 Both packages are already installed: